 You must have heard about the Target’s personalization case.
 They decided to start analyzing the products bought by their customers and define the patterns and user groups.
 Thus, they were able to identify pregnant women by the products they bought and push them more personalized offers.

 Care should be taken to not cross the line of ethics and prevent uneasy situations.
-One of them happened when a 16-year-old girl, who had not told yet her parents about her pregnancy, received the notification from Target with suggestions of goods for future-moms and this message was read by the girl’s father.
-Ooops!
+One of them happened when a 16-year-old girl, who had not told yet her parents about her pregnancy, received the notification from Target with suggestions of goods for future-moms, and this message was read by the girl’s father.
+Oops!

 Another example is Starbucks that focuses on real-time hyper-personalization sending out up to 400,000 unique variants of emails to their customers each week.
 Instead of suggesting the same snack to everyone just because of its popularity, the system analyzes the individual customer’s behavior and preferences and picks up relevant products.